Buying real estate in Vietnam?

 real estate market Vietnam

-6) You must avoid properties with unclear land use rights to prevent legal issues in Vietnam
+6) Avoid properties with unclear land use rights in Vietnam to prevent legal issues common for foreign investors

 Buying property in Vietnam can be tricky, especially if the land use rights are unclear.